New York's Fifth Avenue, the site of

 new ways to celebrate Columbus Day with more stories and history

-lessons, arts and crafts ideas, clip art and interactive exhibits just up ahead...
+lessons, arts and crafts ideas, and video just up ahead...

-Day - From the Holiday Zone, with fun arts and crafts
+Day - From the Holiday Zone which offers fun arts and crafts

 ideas, songs and poems, with links to sites that celebrate